5 Best Digital Therapeutics for December 2025

 Risk Factors

-- Regulatory changes in healthcare reimbursement could impact growth
+- Regulatory changes to Medicare Advantage reimbursement rates could pressure margins

 Stock #2: Maze Therapeutics, Inc. (MAZE)